irmen/prog8/docs/source/targetsystem.rst

 **ZeroPage handling is configurable:**
 There's a global program directive to specify the way the compiler treats the ZP for the program.
-The default is to be reasonably restrictive to use the part of the ZP that is not used by the C64's kernal routines.
+The default is to be reasonably restrictive to use the part of the ZP that is not used by the C64's Kernal routines.
-It's possible to claim the whole ZP as well (by disabling the operating system or kernal).
+It's possible to claim the whole ZP as well (by disabling the operating system or Kernal).
 If you want, it's also possible to be more restrictive and stay clear of the addresses used by BASIC routines too.
 This allows the program to exit cleanly back to a BASIC ready prompt - something that is not possible in the other modes.